FREE TRAINING SESSIONS

 A) 30 to 45-minute Run @ Fartlek (speed play)

-– Do a steady 10 to 20-second acceleration, ending as a sprint, every 5 to 10-minutes (or each time there is a hill) before returning to an easy pace (and nose breathing)
+– Do a steady 10 to 20-second acceleration, ending as a sprint, every 5 to 10-minutes (or each time there is a hill) before returning to easy pace (and nose breathing)

 Take an opportunity for some easier aerobic work after the last two harder days.
 Focus on maintaining a good posture and arm swing as you run.
 Your aim is to do nose breathing only (in + out) and if you’re tracking your HR, this should be a “Z2” effort (it should feel like an easy effort, although nose breathing might present a challenge of its own).